adam-eide/WestchesterGo/WestchesterGo.com/Readme.txt

+This is the main website, it displays the data collected from the telegram bot.

 This is my Angular version, if you ng new westchester-data and then paste the src folder it should build

 Angular CLI: 10.0.7